From Templates to Component Vocabulary: Letting the AI Decide UI Structure

 4. Debugging was blind

-When responses were wrong, we had no way to see what prompt produced them.
+When responses were wrong, I had no way to see what prompt produced them.

 Fix: Store the full prompt with every response.
 Essential for investigating discrepancies.